LD4/entity_metadata_management/docs/0.1/index.md

 {: #roles}

 * Entity Metadata Provider: An organization that collects, curates, and provides access to metadata about entities within an area of interest.
-* Entity Metadata Consumer: Any institution that references or caches entity metadata from a provider.
+* Entity Metadata Consumer: An institution that references or caches entity metadata from a provider.

 #### 1.3.2.
 Terms about Entities
 {: #terms-about-entities}